aerleon/aerleon/docs/api.md

 ### Example: Generating Cisco ACL Using the Generate API

 In this example we want to generate a Cisco ACL named `test-filter`.
-The filter should first deny packets addressed to reserved or invalid IP addresses ("bogons") and then only accept traffic that addresses the mail server ("MAIL_SERVERS").
+The filter should first deny packets addressed to reserved or invalid IP addresses ("bogons") and then only accept traffic that addresses the mail server (`MAIL_SERVERS`).

 The policy is defined like so.
 This structure of nested Python dictionaries and keys mirrors exactly the YAML policy file format.
-At the top level two keys must be defined:
-"filename", which controls the name of all output files produced from this policy, and "filters", which lists all filters in this policy.
+At the top level two keys must be defined: "filename", which controls the name of all output files produced from this policy, and "filters", which lists all filters in this policy.
 Within the "filters" list we have a single filter, which must have a "header" section and a "terms" list.
 The "header" instructs Aerleon to produce Cisco ACL output.
 The "terms" list defines the access control behavior we want for this filter.

 ```python
 cisco_example_policy = {